miros/clean_mixer/README.md

 ## Copyright and License

+Copyright (c) 2019-2023 Funbox, Miroslav Malkin

-Copyright (c) 2019 Miroslav Malkin
+Copyright (c) From 2023 Miroslav Malkin

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.